 Take control of your finances

 If you find yourself in any of these scenarios, then it may be time to take control of your finances and evaluate your credit score.
 There are services available for people who have had trouble managing their money, and options such as debt consolidation could be an appropriate next step depending on your situation.
+We also have advice on how to borrow money, and a look at the best credit repair services.

 Overall there are many ways to get back on track, even if you may feel like it’s impossible.
 A good first step is to go through your finances carefully to determine exactly how much you owe.
 Once you know how much you owe, and who you owe it to, then you can work on getting your finances back in order.